stats60/stats60.github.io/prospectus/index.md

 **Materials**: The primary textbook is An Adventure in Statistics: The Reality Enigma by Andy Field.
 The book is available for purchase at the Stanford Bookstore and has a companion web site with lots of additional resources [here] (https://edge.sagepub.com/field-an-adventure-in-stats).
 It is also available as an e-book from the Amazon Kindle Store if you prefer that format.
 A copy of the book is on reserve at Li & Ma Science Library.

-We will supplement this textbook with other [free online resources](../resources/):
+We will supplement this textbook with other [free online resources](../resources/).

 You will need to install the free software package RStudio on your computer for use in class.
 See [here](../rstudio/) for instructions.

 Lecture slides will be available on the Canvas site.
 The slides are not intended to replace attendance, since much of the class activity will go beyond the slides.

-The VPTL office offers tutoring for this class by appointment, which can be scheduled [here] (https://vptl.stanford.edu/students/tutoring-foreign-language-practice).
+The VPTL office offers tutoring for this class by appointment, which can be scheduled [here](https://vptl.stanford.edu/students/tutoring-foreign-language-practice).

+Stanford University and its instructors are committed to ensuring that all courses are financially accessible to all students.
+If you are an undergraduate who needs assistance with the cost of course textbooks, supplies, materials and/or fees, you are welcome to approach me directly.
+If would prefer not to approach me directly, please note that you can ask the Diversity & First-Gen Office for assistance by completing their questionnaire on course textbooks & supplies: http://tinyurl.com/jpqbarn or by contacting Joseph Brown, the Associate Director of the Diversity and First-Gen Office (jlbrown@stanford.edu; Old Union Room 207).
+Dr. Brown is available to connect you with resources and support while ensuring your privacy.

 ## Assessment and grading